-- Focuses on self-help, effective listening; no need to tell problems to others - No medication or expensive therapy; goes to the root of the problem - Focuses on emotional resilience; discuss classic case studies - Based on 2500 years of meditation therapy and practical wisdom
+- Focuses on self-help; no need to tell problems to others. - No medication or expensive therapy; goes to the root of the problem. - Focuses on emotional resilience; discuss well-known case studies. - Based on 2500 years of practical wisdom (incl meditation therapy).